 Look for the other non-drinkers in the room.

 There is a misconception when you’re drinking that everyone else is drinking too.
 When you start to look more closely, however, you will quickly recognize that there are almost always a few non-drinkers mingling (and having a great time, I should add).
 I realized that I wasn’t the only sober woman in the room.
 I frequently feel drawn towards those folks, and we have great conversations — without the cacophony of slurring that most social drinking elicits.
 Making more meaningful connections is a huge benefit of sobriety.

 Put your own needs first.

 I have learned that the importance of my sobriety trumps any sense of obligation or pressure.
 Whether it’s Christmas day or a dear friend’s wedding, if I ever feel triggered or unsteady, I give myself permission to leave.
 Full, unequivocal validation that my needs are important.
 If that means going home, so be it.
 If the people in your life are advocates for your wellbeing, they will understand.
 And moreover, they will actively support you.
 I’ve never regretted prioritizing my needs.

 The freedom of sobriety is the most empowering gift I’ve ever given myself.
 However, it’s not always easy.
 As humans, we are socially structured and need to coexist in a world where most people drink.
 Being alcohol-free can feel ostracizing at times.
 You may wonder if you will ever feel comfortable in your own skin again, let alone going out to a party or a football game.
-But I can promise you that with time and practice, you too can enjoy the social engagement of life as you once did.
-And the best part is you will remember what you did and said the next morning, too.
+But I can promise you that with time and practice, you too can enjoy the social engagement of life as you once did without an alcoholic beverage.
+The best part is you will remember what you did and said the next morning, too.

 And that is something to celebrate.